1. Purpose/Abstract

 3.3.
 Improving Quality of Teaching and Learning

-The University of Derby works in partnership with sub-contractors and ensures on-going support is available to achieve our joint aims, this will include an induction; and as appropriate for each cohort of learners a planning meeting, a monitoring visit and a quality assurance visit is undertaken by and academic member of staff, in partnership with the Apprenticeship Hub.
-Quality will be built in from the beginning of the contract, and prior to the start of any contract all subcontractors will be required to provide CVs, DBS checks for staff and copies of IV/EV reports and Observations that have been conducted internally.
+The University of Derby works in partnership with sub-contractors and ensures on-going support is available to achieve our joint aims, this will include an induction; and as appropriate for each cohort of learners, a planning meeting, a monitoring visit and a quality assurance visit is undertaken by an academic member of staff, in partnership with the Apprenticeship Hub.
+Quality will be built in from the beginning of the contract, and prior to the start of any contract, all subcontractors will be required to provide CVs, DBS checks for staff and copies of IV/EV reports and Observations that have been conducted internally.

-Throughout the lifetime of the contract, and to help identify areas for improvement, The University will visit the learners during their teaching, learning and assessment to conduct observations.
+Throughout the lifetime of the contract, and to help identify areas for improvement, the University will visit the learners during their teaching, learning and assessment to conduct observations.
 This will involve checking the quality of learning taking place and to observe the quality of teaching by the Tutor or Academic.
 The University also conducts spot checks, as appropriate, at least one per year with all subcontractors.

-If any disputes arise, in the first instance the dispute will be escalated internally via the relevant college or Head of Apprenticeships.
-If this should not be successful then the Parties may attempt to settle it by mediation in accordance with the model mediation procedures published by the Centre for Effective Dispute Resolution, CEDR Solve.
+If any disputes arise, in the first instance, the dispute will be escalated internally via the relevant college or Head of Apprenticeships.
+If this should not be successful, then the Parties may attempt to settle it by mediation in accordance with the model mediation procedures published by the Centre for Effective Dispute Resolution, CEDR Solve.
 To initiate mediation, a Party must give notice in writing (“the Mediation Notice”) to the other Party to the dispute.

 3.4.
 Retained Funding and Support for Contractors